lamp-io/docs/tutorials/laravel/github-dev-stage-live.md

 ```
 Refresh your browser tab displaying your live app.
 You may need to count to 5 before you hit refresh.
 You should see your updated text, "Laravel Demo Deploy".

-Now we've got fully automated deploys to live working, but what if we want to test something or show it to somene before putting it live?
+Now we've got fully automated deploys to live working, but what if we want to test something or show it to someone before putting it live?
 Lets setup a stage environment for that.

 ## Stage
 ### create a stage branch
+Run the following command in your terminal:
 ```
 $ git checkout -b stage
-$ vi resources/views/welcome.blade.php
 ```
-edit "Laravel Demo Deploy" to "Laravel Demo Stage"
+Open `resources/views/welcome.blade.php` in your editor again.
+This time make it say "Laravel Demo Stage".
+Save the file and run the following commands:

 ```
 $ git commit resources/views/welcome.blade.php -m 'stage'
 $ git push origin stage
 ```

-view the app (notice it did not deploy)
+Now view your live app on lamp.io again.
+Notice it did not deploy the change, because it was not to the `master` branch.
+Next we'll give it somewhere to go.

 ### create a stage app
-back on lamp.io create a second app
+In your browser, back on lamp.io, create a second app by navigating to the Apps section and clicking the Create App button again.
-configure it with the name "stage"
-app_run
+- click Configure
+- add the word "stage" as a description
+- click the Save Changes button
+- navigate back to your app by clicking on its name in the top left corner
+- at the bottom of the page, in the `App runs` section paste the following in the `command` box:

 ```
 rm -rf * \
 && ssh-keyscan -t rsa github.com >> /etc/ssh/ssh_known_hosts \
-&& git clone -b stage git@github.com:jbartus/demo.git . \
+&& git clone -b stage git@github.com:{your_user}/demo.git . \
 && curl -sO https://getcomposer.org/composer.phar \
 && php composer.phar install \
 && cp .env.example .env \